sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 ---
-title: Understanding ReShade's UI
+title: Understanding and Using ReShade
 layout: default
 nav_order: 2
 parent: Basic ReShade Guides
 ---

-# Understanding ReShade's UI
+# Mastering ReShade

-Understanding the UI of ReShade is key to using it effectively.
-Knowing what ReShade offers and how to navigate its systems is extremely beneficial for both creators of presets and individuals looking to utilizing already created presets!
+Understanding the ReShade UI is key to using it effectively.
+Knowing what it offers and how to navigate its menu is beneficial!

-To open ReShade, press `HOME` (or `POS1` in some locales) to start the on-screen tutorial.
+Press `HOME` (or `POS1` in some locales) to start the on-screen tutorial.

 If you're new to ReShade, follow this tutorial - it covers the basics and sets a solid foundation. **Don't skip it!**

-If you have skipped the tutorial already, do not worry - we'll cover each feature and menu in this guide.
+Skipped the tutorial already?
+No worries - we'll cover each feature and menu in this guide.

 ---

 <details markdown="block" class="details-tree">
-<summary>The Home Tab</summary>
+<summary>Exploring the Home Tab</summary>

-The `Home` tab in ReShade houses several buttons and menus that you can interact with in order to change the way your game looks, as well as configure specific shaders.
+The `Home` tab in ReShade houses all shaders and their configurations.

-As the `Home` tab is one of the most crucial tabs in ReShade for the end user, it can be a bit intricate, but everything that you will need to better utilize each function.
+Being one of the most crucial tabs in ReShade, it can be a bit intricate.

-Below will be a dropdown that provides a disection of each part of the `Home` tab to help you become more familiar with it!
+Below, we'll dissect each part of the `Home` tab to help you grasp its offerings:

 ---

 <details markdown="block" class="details-tree">
-<summary>Preset Selection Bar</summary>

-The image below will show you where the preset selection section of ReShade's `Home` tab exists:
+<summary>Current Preset</summary>

+First, identify the active preset in ReShade, as shown below:

 ![Current Preset](../images/understanding-and-using-reshade/rsui_preset.png){: style="max-width:65%" }

-This area allows the user to select, create, or configure their preset to auto save once changes are made.
+On the right of the preset dropdown, there's a `+` button for creating new presets.
+The diskette icon next to it is for saving your preset.

+On the left, `<` and `>` buttons switch to the next available preset in the same directory.
+ReShade will smartly identify which `.ini` files in your game directory are presets!

-By default, ReShade saves presets in the game directory, in a file called `ReShadePreset.ini`.
+By default, ReShade saves presets in the game directory, in a file called `ReShadePreset.ini` unless you rename it.

 </details>

 ---

 <details markdown="block" class="details-tree">
-<summary>The Shader List</summary>
+<summary>Understanding the Technique List</summary>

-The area below highlights ReShade's shader list within the `Home` tab:
+The highlighted area below shows ReShade's `Technique List` within the `Home` tab:

 ![Technique List](../images/understanding-and-using-reshade/rsui_effectlist.png){: style="max-width:65%" }

-This list will provide the user with all of the shaders that is installed for ReShade.
-If a shader is disabled, there will be a blank square to the left of the shader, and if it's enabled, there will be a check to the left of the shader.
+This section lists all the shaders installed by you or the ReShade Installer.

+Keep in mind, that your `Technique List` may not match the image above.
+Its size can change based on the preset you choose and the shader repositories you install.

 </details>

 ---

 <details markdown="block" class="details-tree">
-<summary>The Edit Pre-processor Definitions Button</summary>
+<summary>Global Pre-processor Definitions</summary>

-The `Edit Global Preprocessor Definitions` button, shown below, lets you control aspects of shaders and depth before they are loaded by ReShade:
+The `Edit Global Preprocessor Definitions` button, shown below, lets you control effects before they load.
+Definitions set here act like switches, directing how shaders work:

 ![Global Pre-processor Definitions](../images/understanding-and-using-reshade/rsui_globalpreprocessors.png){: style="max-width:65%" }

-Clicking the `Edit Preprocessor Definitions` button will show two tabs:
+Clicking this button above will open a window with two tabs:

-* Global:
+* `Global`:

-  * The Global tab will be where you can add or edit definitions that apply to all presets.
+  * Global will be where you can add or edit definitions that apply to all presets.

     ![Global Pre-processor Window](../images/understanding-and-using-reshade/rsui_globalpreprocessors_window.png)

-* Current Preset:
+* `Current Preset`:

-  * The Current Preset tab will likely not have any definitions by default, however, you can add and remove to apply these to your current preset!
+  * Current Preset will likely not have any definitions by default, however, you can add and remove to apply these to your current preset!

     ![Global Pre-processor Current Preset](../images/understanding-and-using-reshade/rsui_globalpreprocessors_current_preset.png)